charliejh/space-invaders/README.md

 # Space Invaders

 A Space Invaders like game created in Java.

+Use arrow keys to move and space bar to shoot.

 NOT YET COMPLETE